lyteword/lyteword/content/_index.md

   {{< card link="/the-gospel" title="The Gospel of Jesus Christ" image="/images/thumb_cross.webp" subtitle="The Gospel is the life-changing message of God's love, forgiveness, and hope through Jesus Christ.
 It’s the Good News that offers eternal life to all who believe.
 If you're curious to learn more about this message, click here to explore the story of God's grace." >}}
 {{< /cards >}}

-We are passionate about revitalizing these works—many of which have been left to history—to serve both the spiritual growth of believers and the mission of sharing the Gospel.
+We are passionate about revitalizing these works—many of which have been left to history—not as relics of the past, but as living testimonies to enduring Gospel truth.
+By restoring, refining, and making them accessible, we seek to serve both the spiritual growth of believers and the ongoing mission of sharing the Gospel across generations and cultures.

 > *Then Jesus came to them and said, “All authority in heaven and on earth has been given to Me.
 Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey all that I have commanded you.
 And surely I am with you always, even to the end of the age.* &mdash; Matthew 28:18-20, BSB.

-Our goal is not only to help Christians grow in their walk with God but also to make these resources available to those who are seeking truth and desiring to know Jesus Christ more deeply.
+Our goal is not only to help Christians grow in their walk with God, but also to make these resources available to those who are seeking truth and desiring to know Jesus Christ more deeply.
+Whether read for devotion, study, or honest inquiry, these renewed works exist to point beyond themselves—to the glory of God and the life-giving hope found in the Gospel.